What Does ‘Marriage’ Mean, Legally Speaking, in Australia?

 Is marriage in the Australian Constitution?

-Marriage is mentioned briefly in Australia’s Constitution, but only from a division of powers perspective between the Commonwealth and the states.
+Marriage is mentioned in the Australian Constitution but only in the context of the division of powers between the Commonwealth and the states.
 The Constitution gives the federal parliament the power to make laws about marriage.

-Yes, prenuptial agreements, known as binding financial agreements, are legally enforceable in Australia if they comply with the legal requirements and are properly drafted and executed.
-Both parties must have received independent legal on whether the proposed agreement is to a party’s “advantage or disadvantage”. .
+Yes, prenups, also known as binding financial agreements, are enforceable in Australia if they meet the legal requirements and are properly drafted and executed.
+Both parties must have received independent legal advice as to whether the proposed agreement is to a party’s “advantage or disadvantage”.

 What legal advice should couples consider before getting married in Australia?

-Couples should consider seeing a family lawyer to discuss the legal implications of marriage, including understanding their rights and obligations regarding property, spousal maintenance and children.
-They may want to consider whether a prenuptial agreement is appropriate.
+Couples should see a family lawyer to discuss the legal implications of marriage, including their rights and obligations regarding property, spousal maintenance and children.
+They may want to consider whether a prenup is appropriate.

-In the event of divorce, all property of the marriage is considered for division, regardless of when it was acquired.
-However, the Court does consider the contributions of each party, so if one spouse owned significant assets prior to the marriage, this may be taken into account in determining a fair property settlement.
+In the event of divorce all property of the marriage is considered for division, regardless of when it was acquired.
+However, the Court does consider the contributions of each party so if one spouse owned significant assets before the marriage this may be taken into account in determining a fair property settlement.

-Can you get married if you’re still legally married to someone else overseas?
+Can you get married if you’re still married to someone else overseas?

 No, it’s illegal to be married to more than one person at a time in Australia, even if the other marriage took place overseas.
 A person must be legally divorced from their previous spouse before they can remarry.